grannycart/by-sound-alone_source/beta-manuscript/3_Chapter.md

 [//]: # (### Negotiation with Miss Mai for the explosives shipping job)

-In the open space of the hall, Miss Mai hobbled along next to Captain Percy.
+In the open space of the hall, Miss Mai hobbled next to Captain Percy.
 Percy took her arm to help her along.
 It was a thin little stick of bone in Percy's strong hand.

 "So the dock boss told you all the fuck about me already?"
 Percy asked, hoping to asses the levelness of the playing field this negotiation would be carried out upon.